-Migraine typically worsens as you get closer to the menopause, partly because periods come more often and partly because the normal hormone cycle becomes disrupted.
+Migraine typically worsens as you get closer to the menopause (the so-called peri-menopause), partly because periods come more often and partly because the normal hormone cycle becomes disrupted.
 The good news is that once periods stop and the hormones settle down, migraine improves.

 What can I do to help myself?

 Most women with migraine can manage menstrual attacks in the same way as non menstrual migraine.
 Keeping diaries can help you anticipate when your period is due.

 Look especially at the non-hormonal migraine triggers as avoiding these pre-menstrually may be sufficient to prevent what appears to be a hormonally linked attack.

 For example, take care not to get over tired and, if necessary cut out alcohol.
 Eat small, frequent snacks to keep blood sugar levels up as missing meals or going too long without food can trigger attacks.
 Treat an attack with your usual medication and don’t delay – treatment is more effective the earlier it is taken.
 If the migraine attack returns later the same day or the next day, repeat the treatment.
 This can sometimes go on for four or five days around period time.